Abenaesha/ne-news-FE/README.md

 18. navigate over pages of articles (e.g. using pagination or infinite scroll).
 19. navigate over pages of comments (e.g. using pagination or infinite scroll).
-20. view a list of all articles written by a specific user.
+20. view a list of all articles written by any specific user.
 21. post a new article to an existing topic.
 22. delete my own articles.